 Other information about this work:

-This 2023 season for Weenapooleah Stories is from July 1 to July 30th.
+This 2023 season for moonlight stories is from July 1 to July 30th.
 This is a ticketed event as numbers are strictly limited per session to ensure the safety of all patrons.
-More information will be published shortly about ticket sales.

 Table Cape Glass Elevator

-This fully immersive 360-degree Virtual Reality headset visual experience takes the viewer on a ‘glass elevator’ ride flying over Table Cape during tulip season.
-Splendid views over the tulips, out past the edge of the cape, over Fossil bluff and back allow the viewer to experience Table Cape in ways that are not humanly possible.
-Key points of interest are marked out in the journey, as the viewer glides over the landscape accompanied by an evocative soundtrack composed by local musician and artist, Michael Cannon.
-The viewer has full control over what they wish to look at on the journey, they can look in any direction to enrich their experience of Table cape.
+This fully immersive 360-degree Virtual Reality headset visual experience takes the viewer on a ‘glass elevator’ ride, flying over Table Cape during tulip season.
+Splendid views over the tulips, out past the edge of the cape, over Fossil Bluff and back allow viewers to experience Table Cape in ways that are not humanly possible.
+Key points of interest are marked out in the journey as the viewer glides over the landscape accompanied by an evocative soundtrack composed by local musician and artist Michael Cannon.
+The viewer has full control over what they wish to look at on the journey – they can look in any direction to enrich their experience of Table Cape.

 Other information: